Free Native Plants program

 Owners of unit properties must apply through their body corporate.

-- Visit Council or go to a Council library or ward office and present a current paid rates notice from this financial year.
-Rates notices from previous years will not be honoured.
+- Visit a Council Regional Business Centre, a Council library or ward office and present a paid rates notice from the current financial year.
 Public housing and Defence Housing residents must provide evidence of a recent rental payment.

 - You will receive an approved stamped Free Native Plants voucher.

-- Visit a participating nursery and exchange your voucher for two free native plants.
+- Visit a participating retail nursery and exchange your voucher for two free native plants.

-Rates notices are not accepted directly at participating nurseries for the Free Native Plants program.
+Residential ratepayers will be required to obtain a Free Native Plants voucher before visiting a participating retail nursery.
+Residential rates notices are not accepted directly at participating retail nurseries for the Free Native Plants program.